 In 1995 the

-Foundation established an annual programme of grants and scholarships for
+Foundation established an annual program of grants and scholarships for

 research, study and artistic endeavour within Greece.
-The educational programme
+The educational program

 is intended exclusively for non-Greeks: members of national academies,

 university professors of all levels, PhD holders, post-doctorate researchers

 and doctoral candidates.
 Exceptionally and on a case-by-case basis, the